cygnus666/Circuit-Sword/Updating-the-Software-(running-on-Pi).md

 You can safely upgrade everything else, but may need to do so manually to avoid the kernel being upgraded.

+If any update menu questions ask "update kernel packages?", then always select "NO".

 # Enable SSH
 Enabling SSH allows you to log in to the Pi remotely (e.g. using PuTTY)